jbhaysr/sneeds-speedfeed/README.md

 ## Restaurant enumeration

 You should be able to see and edit a list of restaurants at the root directory '/'.

+## OAuth Setup

+The interface to retrieve SimpleLogin's OAuth API secrets may change in the future.
+See SimpleLogin's documentation to get the client_id and secret for the .env file.